-Research conducted by the U.S. Food and Drug Administration shows that contaminated equipment is a risk factor for food safety in retail foodservice establishments, which include schools, hospitals, nursing homes, and restaurants.
-Cleaning and sanitizing is an area where many food service operations did not follow appropriate practices.
+Research conducted by the U.S. Food and Drug Administration shows that contaminated equipment is a risk factor for food safety.
+Cleaning and sanitizing are areas in which many food service operations did not follow appropriate practices.

 Application

 Clean and sanitize work surfaces, equipment, and other food contact surfaces using proper procedures.